lucaskrol990/Code-portfolio/README.md

 # Code-portfolio
-A code portfolio for Lucas Krol
+This code portfolio shows some samples of Lucas Krol's work in different programming languages

+The coding examples are from varying sources, including school project's and own, leisure, coding projects.